gor-par/cs110-group-project/README.md

 #2 Data Reading

-- Python app to read the CSV and return an object containing the files
+- ~~Python class to read the CSV and return an object containing the files~~

-- Table reader as a class
+- ~~Table drawer program (didn't have time to refactor as a class)~~

-  - Add horizontal shortening
+  - ~~Add horizontal shortening~~

-#3 ...
+#3: Data Sanitization

+- Sanitizer, takes two paths, reads csv from first and writes into second

+  - BEWARE: only deals with numerical data, DO NOT pollute text data

 - pollute the dataset to clear them (duplicates, empties)